 Skip to content

-What Should I Include in a Payslip in England and Wales?
+What Should I Include in a Payslip in the UK?

 Table of Contents

 When you pay your employees and workers for the work they have carried out, it is not as straightforward as making a payment.
-You are also legally required to detail information about the pay you are giving them and any deductions you might take from this.
+You must also clearly detail the pay you are giving your employees and any deductions you plan to take from it.
 This should be in the form of a payslip.
-It is essential that you understand precisely when you are required to do this and what information a payslip should contain.
-If your employee or worker feels that there is a mistake on their payslip which you have not sorted out, they could raise it as a complaint with you.
+Furthermore, you must know exactly when to issue a payslip and what information it should contain.
+If your employee or worker feels that there is a mistake on their payslip that you have not sorted out, they could raise it as a complaint with you.
 If you still fail to sort it out, they may make a claim at an employment tribunal.
 This article will explain what pay information you should include on a payslip.

 What is a Payslip?

-A payslip is a summary of a worker’s pay and their deductions.
+A payslip is a summary of a worker’s pay and the deductions from their pay.
 It provides evidence of their:

 • gross pay;